GoogleCloudPlatform/healthcare/deploy/README.md

 **Status:** ALPHA

 Expect breaking changes.
-To allow you to migrate easily, deprecated and new fields/features for a period of time.
+To allow you to migrate easily, deprecated and new fields/features are supported for a period of time.

 *   [Setup instructions](#setup-instructions)
     *   [Script prerequisites](#script-prerequisites)